All studies using linked data must have an appropriate legal basis and in most cases require ethical approval.

 - NSW Privacy Form

 Studies linking data owned by the NSW Ministry of Health or the Cancer Institute NSW must seek approval from the NSW Population and Health Service Research Ethics Committee.
-This committee requires submission of a National Ethics Application Form, a Research Protocol (template available at:http://www.cancerinstitute.org.au/research-grants-and-funding/ethics/nsw-population-health-services-research-ethics-committee), the NSW Privacy Form (www.cancerinstitute.org.au/research-grants-and-funding/ethics/nsw-population-health-services-research-ethics-committee), and variable lists.
+This committee requires submission of a Human Research Ethics Application (HREA), a Combined Protocol and Application for Data Template (template available at:http://www.cancerinstitute.org.au/research-grants-and-funding/ethics/nsw-population-health-services-research-ethics-committee), the NSW Privacy Form (www.cancerinstitute.org.au/research-grants-and-funding/ethics/nsw-population-health-services-research-ethics-committee), and variable lists.

 For advice and guidance regarding the ethical issues of your study, please contact the ethics secretariat at: email@example.com.